cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

     source ~/.bashrc
     ```

-3. Use the `gpssh` command on the Master node to create data directories and mirror directories for Segment nodes.
+3. Use the `gpssh` command on the coordinator node to create data directories and mirror directories for segment nodes.
 In this document, the 2 directories are `/data0/primary/` and `/data0/mirror/`, respectively.
 The example is as follows:

     ```bash
     gpssh -f seg_hosts